Paths for Referring to an Item in the Module Tree

 }

-Listing 7-3: Calling the add_to_waitlist function using absolute and relative paths.
+Listing 7-3: Calling the add_to_waitlist function using absolute and relative paths

 The eat_at_restaurant function is part of our library's public API, so we mark it with the pub keyword.
-In the Exposing Paths with the pub Keyword section, we’ll go into more detail about pub.
+We’ll go into more detail about pub in the "Exposing Paths with the pub Keyword" section.

 The first time we call the add_to_waitlist function in eat_at_restaurant, we use an absolute path.
 The add_to_waitlist function is defined in the same crate as eat_at_restaurant.
 In Cairo, absolute paths start from the crate root, which you need to refer to by using the crate name.
 You can imagine a filesystem with the same structure: we’d specify the path /front_of_house/hosting/add_to_waitlist to run the add_to_waitlist program; using the crate name to start from the crate root is like using a slash (/) to start from the filesystem root in your shell.